arsiboo/production-flow-network-simulation/README.md

 ## Code Overview

-- **`read.py`**: Reads data from `production-line.xlsx` Excel file and store it into dictionaries.
+- **`read.py`**: Reads data from `production-line.xlsx` Excel file and stores it into dictionaries.
-- **`model.py`**: Constructs the queueing network model from the input data, assign queue disciplines, arguments and transition probabilities.
+- **`model.py`**: Constructs the queueing network model from the input data, assigns queue disciplines, arguments and transition probabilities.
 - **`base_controller.py`**: Defines the shared logic used by the control agents to read controller rules, observe system states and adjust the source arrival process.
-- **`control_agents.py`**: Defines control agents that check buffer and electricity threshold conditions during the simulation and adjust the source arrival rate according the policies defined in `production-line.xlsx`.
+- **`control_agents.py`**: Defines control agents that check buffer and electricity threshold conditions during the simulation and adjust the source arrival rate according to the policies defined in `production-line.xlsx`.
 - **`ai_control_agents.py`**: Defines adaptive control agents that check buffer and electricity threshold conditions during the simulation and adjust the source arrival rate using an adaptive bottleneck threshold.
-- **`simulation.py`**: Runs the simulation with and without fixed control agents and stores the outputs of both cases.
-- **`simulation_ai.py`**: Runs the simulation with and without adaptive control agents and stores the outputs of both cases.
+- **`simulation.py`**: Runs the baseline, fixed control and adaptive control simulation cases and stores the outputs of all cases.
 - **`monitor.py`**: Collects simulation data from the queueing network and summarizes the main performance measures of the production line.
+- **`evaluation.py`**: Runs all simulation cases, compares their results and exports the outputs to `outputs.xlsx`.

 ## Assumptions